 Oster 4270-615 Beehive Blender, 600-Watt, 2 Speed, 6 Cup Glass Jar, Red – We’ve had the silver version of this since we got married in 2003.
 It is still going strong.
 It’s not as powerful as a Vitamix but it is an awful lot cheaper.
 It works great for smoothies and frozen drinks.

 This section is also a work in progress.
 After just 8 months of blogging, I was at 280k views and began making a supplemental income to support my family.
-I hope to share tips about my journey.
+I hope to share tips on my journey.

 Get a GREAT host.
 I recommend Charles at WPopt very highly.
 My site transfer from wordpress.com to wordpress.org went incredibly smoothly and I haven’t had any problems since.